robatwilliams/hills-api/docs/tech-graphql.md

 - [GraphQL Best Practices: Pagination](https://graphql.org/learn/pagination/)
 - [Evolving API Pagination at Slack](https://slack.engineering/evolving-api-pagination-at-slack-1c1f644f8e12)
 - [Faster Pagination in Mysql – Why Order By With Limit and Offset is Slow?](https://www.eversql.com/faster-pagination-in-mysql-why-order-by-with-limit-and-offset-is-slow)

+## Response codes

+GraphQL has the concept of "partial success", where some parts of the query can return data and ones which encountered problems do not.

+To facilitate this, the response body may have an "errors" property alongside "data" - and the response code will be 200.
+Clients must check for the presence of the "errors" property.

+Depending on the type of error and what the schema allows to be null, some errors will still return an intuitive HTTP status code.
+For example, an invalid query will give 400 Bad Request.